 Road traffic collisions (RTCs) are a major cause of preventable death and morbidity, particularly in younger age groups.
 A large proportion of road traffic collisions are preventable and can be avoided through improved education, awareness, road infrastructure and vehicle safety.
 All RTCs involving human death or personal injury occurring on a public highway and notified to the police within 30 days of occurrence are recorded using the STATS19 accident reporting form.
 There is no obligation or legal reason to report all personal injury collisions to the police, although STATS19 data is the best measure of collisions and casualties available.
 Some collision types are more likely to be underreported than others, for example pedal cyclist collisions with pedestrians.
-It should be noted that estimates of road traffic from the period since 2000 have been revised by the Department for Transport.
-Therefore, trend data may differ than previously presented.
+It should be noted that road safety data is subject to revisions by the Department for Transport; therefore, trend data may differ than previously presented.

 The reported road casualty rate per billion vehicle miles uses the total number of miles driven on the road network to adjust for differences in the amount of traffic.
-In 2022, Southampton experienced 900 casualties per billion vehicle miles travelled on its roads, similar to the pre-pandemic baseline (892 in 2019).
-However, the road casualty rate in Southampton remains higher than the national rate (448) and is the highest among ONS comparators in 2022.
+In 2023, Southampton experienced 820 casualties per billion vehicle miles travelled on its roads, a decline since 2022 (934).
+However, the road casualty rate in Southampton remains higher than the England rate (430) and is the second highest among ONS comparators in 2023.

-In 2022, 555 people were recorded as being injured in road collisions on Southampton roads, a -5.6% decrease from the pre-pandemic baseline (2019).
-There were 3 fatal casualties from collisions that occurred in 2022.
+In 2023, 495 people were recorded as being injured in road collisions on Southampton roads, a -10.8% decrease from 2022.
+There were 2 fatal casualties from collisions that occurred in 2023.

 The Southampton Safe City Strategic Assessment provides an overview of current and future crime, disorder and community safety issues affecting Southampton and makes recommendations to enable the Partnership to focus the Safe City Strategy and local delivery plans.
 The report and slide set that informed the assessment are available below to download.
 The interactive community safety dashboard can be accessed using the link below.